 Bio

-David McQuillen Robertson, originally from Champaign Illinois, after attending Illinois State University for acting, has previously worked in Melbourne, Florida, and is now a resident of NYC.
+David McQuillen Robertson, originally from Champaign Illinois, attended Illinois State University for Theatre, and now resides in NYC.

 REVIEWS